gis AND DIGITAL CREATIVES

 gEOGRAPHY: DATA SCIENCE STUDENT

 Hello, my name is Alice, student at the University of Washington, Seattle.
-I’m studying Geography: Data Science and gaining hands-on experience with GIS tools and spatial analysis.
-I plan to explore ArcGIS and remote sensing this spring and more that could develop my GIS skills.
+I’m studying Geography: Data Science and gaining hands-on experience with GIS softwares (ArcGIS Pro, QGIS) to perform spatial analysis and map visualization.
 My creative sides are not limited to GIS, but also in Digital 3D Design.
 Thank you!

 gis

-MAPPING PROJECTS (Using qgis)
+MAPPING PROJECTS (Using qgis & Arcgis pro )

 q1. how is climate change distributed across US?